 Jamal Gore has worked for 25 years to drive sustainable energy and climate change initiatives in Africa, Asia and Latin America.
-Jamal is Principal Consultant at E Co.
-Ltd, where he supports low-carbon, climate resilient development on behalf of clients including the African Development Bank, FAO, UN Environment and the Green Climate Fund.
+Jamal is the Director of Confluence Sustainability, a consultancy that supports low-carbon, climate resilient project development, and advises Carbon13, a climate tech incubator.
+He has worked on behalf of clients including the African Development Bank, the World Bank, FAO, IUCN and the Green Climate Fund.

 Previously, Jamal co-founded Carbon Clear (now part of the EcoAct group).
 There he designed one of the first Gold Standard carbon offset projects to support households in conflict zones, which won a U.N.
 Millennium Lighthouse Award in 2013.
 Before that, Jamal was Global Projects Director at the Virgin Group’s charitable foundation and served as Africa Energy Program Officer at Winrock International.

 Jamal holds an MBA from London Business School and a MA degree in Energy & Resources from the University of California at Berkeley.
 He is a Chartered Member of the Society for the Environment, a Fellow of the Institute for Environmental Management and Assessment and a Full Member of the Energy Institute.